Law5394/Rowan_Course_Checker/README.md

 # TODO

-Error Handling
+*Error Handling
-Database
-Text message notificaiton
+*Database for data like professor, term and subject ids *Text message notificaiton